ChangLabSNU/VaxPress/docs/usage.rst

     # Turn off the consideration of repeated sequences
     vaxpress -i spike.fa -o result-spike --repeats-weight 0

-VaxPress allows users to add their custom scoring functions.
-See :ref:`label-addon` section.
+VaxPress also allows the addition of custom scoring functions.
+More information on this can be found in the :ref:`label-addon` section.

-A deeper understanding of the scoring functions' principles is available on the :doc:`Algorithmic Details </algorithmic_details>` section.
+For a comprehensive understanding of how VaxPress determines sequence optimality, refer to the :doc:`algorithmic_details` section.

-.. _lineardesign:
+.. _lineardesign-simple:

 ==================================================
 Using LinearDesign for Optimization Initialization
 ==================================================

-LinearDesign offers ultra-fast optimization, focusing on near-optimal MFE and CAI values.
-By using the ``--lineardesign`` option, VaxPress invokes LinearDesign internally then begins its optimization with a sequence already refined by LinearDesign.
-Subsequent VaxPress optimizations further improves the sequences for features like secondary structures near the start codon, uridine count, in-cell stability, tandem repeats, and local GC content.
-Below is the command line example for using ``--lineardesign`` option:
+VaxPress also provides the ``--lineardesign`` option.
+This initiates optimization using a sequence pre-refined by *LinearDesign.* It allows VaxPress to start its optimization process with a sequence that already possesses a near-optimal MFE and CAI.
+Further optimizations then improve the sequences for features such as secondary structures near the start codon, uridine count, in-cell stability, in-solution stability, tandem repeats, and local GC content.

 .. code-block:: bash